cometbft/cometbft/docs/app-dev/abci-cli.md

 ## Bounties

 Want to write an app in your favorite language?!
-We'd be happy to add you to our [ecosystem](https://github.com/tendermint/awesome#ecosystem)!
+We'd be happy to help you out.
 See [funding](https://github.com/interchainio/funding) opportunities from the [Interchain Foundation](https://interchain.io) for implementations in new languages and more.